|2014 Europa Cup|

 |2006 UEFA Cup|

 GK: Andreas Palop (Spain)

 Andreas Palop played with Valencia and Villarreal before going Sevilla.
 As a backup keeper, he won the UEFA Cup with Valencia.
 As a starter, he won it twice with Sevilla in 2006 and 2007.
-He moved aborad to play for Bayer Leverkusen.
-For Spain, he never took the field for Spain, but he was a part of the team that won European Championshp in 2008 as the third goalkeeper.
+He moved aborad to play for Bayer Leverkusen at the end of his career in 2013.
+Despite being called up by Spain numerous times, he never took the field for the national team, but he was a part of the team that won European Championshp in 2008 as the third goalkeeper.

 José María Busto started his career with the youth rank of Athlete Bilbao, but he spent 16 seasons with Sevilla.
 He won the league title in 1946.
 He retired in 1958.
 His career with the national team was limited due to Ignacio Eizaguirre, Antonio Ramallets and Carmelo Cedrún playing at the same era.

 Born in Seville and played his entire career with Sevilla FC.
 He made his ebut with the club before he turned 16.
 He represented Spain 3 times from 1935 to 1936.
 His chance with the team was limited because he was playing at the same time as Ricardo Zamora.
 He was injured before the World Cup Finals in 1934, where he was ruled of consideration.

 Dani Alves spent 6 years with Sevilla, winning two UEFA Cup's before joining Barcelona.
 He only played 109 times for Brazil at the time of writing, largely because Maicon was the regular starter during his early career.
 In 2016, he joined Juventus, where he played a single season.
 He appeared in his fourth Champions League final as Juventus were defeated 4–1 by Real Madrid.
 In 2017, he joined PSG.

 CB: Marcelo Campanal (Spain)